M1n-0/WeatherApp/README.md

 ```
 (put the file in the WeatherApp folder)

+For the API Key you need to create an account on the OpenWeatherMap website and get an API key.
+You can get it from the following link: https://home.openweathermap.org/users/sign_up

 And finally, you can run the project with the following command:

 ```bash